 Enjoy one of the most affordable housing markets in Canada.

-London, Canada offers newcomers, families, business owners, and students alike a diverse, welcoming, and safe.
+London, Canada offers newcomers, families, business owners, and students alike a diverse, welcoming, and safe place to call home.
 Our diverse city is home to over 530,000 people speaking 140 different languages, including Arabic, Spanish, Mandarin, and Portuguese.

 In London, you’ll enjoy all the benefits of living in a big city without the cost.
 Offering one of the most competitive housing markets in Canada, the average sale price for a home in London is $416,644 (2019 - LSTAR), while apartment rentals average at $1,000 per month.
-Choose heritage, Victorian-era homes in historically significant neighbourhoods such as Wortley Village, Old East Village, or Woodfield, or modern, energy-efficient communities like Sifton West 5.
+Choose heritage, Victorian-era homes in historically significant neighbourhoods such as Old South/Wortley Village, Old North, and Woodfield, or modern, energy-efficient communities like Sifton West 5.

 No matter where you live, one thing you’ll appreciate about London is the balance it offers between city and nature.
 Nicknamed the Forest City for its more than seven million trees, London offers tree-lined streets, 470+ parks and open spaces, and over 330 kilometres of walking and biking trails.
 Enjoy London’s temperate climate – Summer reaches highs of 26°C and lows of 14°C, while Winter has highs of 0°C and lows of -10°C.

 During all four seasons in London, there is lots to explore and discover.
 Commuting in London is easy with our public transit bus system, in addition to biking and walking paths.
-You’ll get to your destination faster, as London offers a lower than average commute time compared to the rest of Canada.
+You’ll get to your destination faster, as London offers a lower than average commute time of 22 minutes compared to 26 minutes for the rest of Canada.

 For those looking for activities in the region, Highways 401, 402, and 403 provide quick and easy access to other established community hubs, including Mississauga, Brampton, Niagara, and Toronto.
 Take your travels even further by using the London International Airport, VIA Rail Train Station, and Greyhound, Robert Q, and Voyago Bus services.